 The particular attention paid to the Indonesian tradition was with good reason as currently there are 252,000 Indonesian nationals working in the country, 85% of which are of the Muslim faith.

-Such public displays of appreciation towards the Muslim community in Taiwan can only enhance the island’s reputation as a nation that is making huge progress as it adapts to becoming a culturally and ethnically diverse country.
+Such public displays of appreciation towards the Muslim community in Taiwan can only enhance the island’s reputation as it adapts to becoming a culturally and ethnically diverse region.
 It also sends out a clear a simple message to those in the Middle East unsure of their next holiday destination; Taiwan welcomes you with open arms.

 And to make matters even easier for those wishing to travel here, President Tsai Ing-wen has extended visa-free travel privileges to a number of Muslim majority nations.
 This would cut down drastically on the time required to plan a holiday to Taiwan and would see a jump in last-minute bookings.